WordPress is a sect led by Messiah Matt Mullenweg

 I was not banned for being abusive or using foul language.
 I can completely understand they don’t accept that.
 No, I was banned for being too critical (in the eyes of ‘moderators’) of the new Gutenberg editor.
 I’ve seen it happening to other posters and reviewers as well.
 Any post that’s considered ‘too critical’, ‘not making sense’, ‘not adding to the conversation’, ‘not a real review’, or anything else that falls in the ‘undesirable’ category is actively removed by WordPress moderators.

-This Dembowski figure has deleted a post by himself on that review link above where he announced he would remove all ‘non-essential’ reviews AND report all those accounts to be flagged and banned.
+This Dembowski figure has deleted another post by himself on that review link above where he announced he would remove all ‘non-essential’ reviews AND report all those accounts to be flagged and banned.
 Where does that put WordPress right now?
-In my book that is akin to a sect, where every critic, every deviation from the official rule, everyone not obeying the Messiah, everyone raging, everyone not fully complying with the ‘vision’ is ridiculed, set aside, and even – yes, I’m going to use the word – killed (as in: your wordpress.org account is killed instantly).
+In my book that is akin to a sect, where every critic, every deviation from the official rule, everyone not obeying the Messiah, everyone raging, everyone not fully complying with the ‘vision’ is ridiculed, set aside, and even – yes, I’m going to use the word – killed (as in: your review is removed and your wordpress.org account is killed instantly).

 By the way, what’s that ‘Brute Squad’ thing in Dembowski’s profile?
-Is it akin to ‘brown shirts’ in nazi-Germany, removing all ‘unwanted’ elements?
+Is it something like the ‘brown shirts’ in nazi-Germany, removing all ‘unwanted’ elements?

 It certainly feels that way, as all so-called WordPress ‘Moderators’ are seemingly blindly following The Leader, also known (to them, apparently) as Messiah Matt Mullenweg.